rsewatkar24/devops-project/README.md

 - Basic familiarity with YAML and GitHub workflows.
 - Any Browser for testing
 # Requirements
-- [x] #1 Provision an AWS EC2 instance with Terraform
+- [x] #1 Provision an AWS EC2 instance with Terraform.
+- [x] #2 Install eksctl utility on EC2 instance.

 ## local testing